David Lander: Career

-Lander also appeared in numerous other TV shows and movies, including The Bob Newhart Show, Barney Miller, Happy Days (as Squiggy), Viva Valdez, Married... with Children, Twin Peaks, On the Air, The Weird Al Show, Mad About You, Pacific Blue, and The Drew Carey Show.
-His film roles included the part of a minor league baseball radio announcer in the film A League of Their Own and a bit part of the minister officiating the marriage ceremony in Say It Isn't So.
+Lander appeared in numerous other TV shows, including The Bob Newhart Show, Barney Miller, Happy Days (as Squiggy), Viva Valdez, Married... with Children, Twin Peaks, On the Air, The Weird Al Show, Mad About You, Pacific Blue, and The Drew Carey Show.
+His other film roles included the part of a minor league baseball radio announcer in the film A League of Their Own (directed by his Laverne & Shirley co-star Penny Marshall) and a bit part of the minister officiating the marriage ceremony in Say It Isn't So.
 He also played "Tanning Intruder" in Christmas with the Kranks.
 Lander created the starring role of the demented fast-food franchise clown Bruce Burger in the cult film Funland, directed by Michael A. Simpson.

 Lander's voice acting roles included the "dramatic reproduction" of Elvis Presley quotations for the Pop Chronicles music documentary and the voice of Jerry Lewis in the Filmation series Will the Real Jerry Lewis Please Sit Down in 1970.
 He voiced "Doc Boy" Arbuckle, the farm-boy brother of Jon Arbuckle, in most animated adaptations of the Garfield franchise.
 Later voice roles included The Big Bang, A Bug's Life, Tattooed Teenage Alien Fighters from Beverly Hills, Oswald, Titan A.E., Tom and Jerry: The Movie and the animated TV series Galaxy High as the six-armed Milo de Venus.
 In 2002, he reprised his role as Squiggy in the animated sitcom The Simpsons.
 Lander was the voice of Smart Ass, the chief weasel of Judge Doom's Toon Patrol in the 1988 Disney film Who Framed Roger Rabbit.
 Lander reprised his role as Smart Ass on the related ride, but the character was renamed Wiseguy.
 He was credited as Stephen Lander in Boo, Zino & the Snurks.
-One of his later roles was that of Ch'p in the DC Comics animated movie Green Lantern: First Flight.
+One of his later roles was that of Ch'p in the DC Comics animated film Green Lantern: First Flight.
+His final credit was an episode of Goldie & Bear in 2017.

 He played the psychiatrist in the video for "Why's Everybody Always Pickin' on Me?" by The Bloodhound Gang.